Trex099/Glint/README.md

 Glint is packed with features designed to make VM management powerful, flexible, and simple.

+*   **Zero-Config macOS:** Forget the nightmare of manually configuring OpenCore.
+Glint handles everything, building a perfectly patched bootloader for your VM every single time.
+*   **iMessage & Apple Services Ready:** Glint automatically generates and injects the necessary serial numbers and hardware IDs, giving you the best chance at compatibility with Apple services out of the box.
 *   **Disposable & Persistent Architecture:** The core of Glint.
 Keep your OS installation pristine while having the ability to instantly "nuke" a session, creating a forensically clean machine with a new identity (new serial numbers, UUIDs, MAC addresses) without reinstalling.
 *   **Advanced GPU Passthrough (Linux VMs):**
     *   **Live Passthrough:** Dedicate a GPU, USB controller, or NVMe drive to your Linux VM for near-native performance.
     *   **Automated Host Preparation:** The script handles stopping your display manager, binding drivers to `vfio-pci`, and safely restoring your host session when the VM shuts down.
     *   **System Compatibility Checker:** A built-in tool to check your IOMMU groups, kernel settings, and hardware configuration for passthrough readiness.
-*   **Automated macOS Setup:**
-    *   **SMBIOS & ROM Generation:** Automatically generates valid Mac serial numbers, board IDs, and a synchronized ROM value using `GenSMBIOS` to ensure compatibility with Apple services.
-    *   **Pre-configured OpenCore:** Uses a known-good OpenCore configuration, patching it with your VM's unique identity to ensure a smooth boot process.
-    *   **Installer Downloader:** Includes a script to fetch macOS recovery images directly from Apple's servers if you don't have one.
 *   **User-Friendly TUI:** A simple, terminal-based interface that guides you through every step, from creation to execution.
-*   **Built-in Dependency Checker:** Automatically detects your Linux distribution and checks for required packages like QEMU and OVMF, offering to install them for you.
 *   **Automatic Dependency Resolution:** The script automatically detects your Linux distribution and offers to install any missing dependencies, such as QEMU, OVMF, and other required tools.
 *   **Integrated File Transfer:** Easily copy files and folders to and from a running Linux VM using SCP, with port forwarding handled automatically.
+*   **Installer Downloader:** Includes a script to fetch macOS recovery images directly from Apple's servers if you don't have one.

 ---